Fountain Seating Commission

 For The Amelia, Tunbridge Wells.

-We love making for the public realm as they are often larger projects and designed to be used by a whole community for decades.
-The Fountain Benches for the new amenity building The Amelia, Tunbridge Wells began during lockdown in January 2021 and the initial research was conducted on-line.
-This is very unusual as Angus likes to visit a place and get a feel for the history, landscape and people before he starts designing.
+We love making for the public realm as they are often larger projects and designed to be used by a whole community for long periods of time.
+The Fountain Seating Commission for a new amenity building called The Amelia, Tunbridge Wells began during lockdown in January 2021 and the initial research was conducted on-line.
+This is very unusual, as Angus prefers to visit a place, and get a feel for the history, landscape and people before he starts designing.
 However pictures of the flowing water in the Georgian Dunorlan Fountain captured his imagination.
-A tall cascading form is appropriate for the location by a huge arched window in the stunning new linking piece between two public buildings.
-The intention is that it will draw people into the building and stimulate interest in exploring the collections.
-It provides a flexible place to gather and interact, and an interesting accessible experience sitting within and beside the installation.
-The image above shows a temporary location whilst the building is finished.
-The Amelia opened on 28th April 2022.
+A tall cascading form also felt appropriate for the location by a huge restored arched window.
+The intention was to draw people into the building, and stimulate interest in exploring the collections as it references Tunbridge ware.
+It also provides a flexible accessible place to gather and sit.

-The Fountain Seating is made principally in oak and ash, with yew, walnut and sycamore in the central column.
-There is a woodwork tradition specific to Tunbridge Wells, called Tunbridge Ware, that combines naturally coloured wood to create a picture.
-In Tunbridge Ware blocks of different coloured timber are glued together then sliced into layers to create a repeating picture.
+The Fountain Seating is made principally in oak and ash, with a turned central column of yew, walnut and sycamore.
+Tunbridge Ware is a woodwork tradition specific to Tunbridge Wells and is created by glueing blocks of different naturally coloured timber together to create a picture.
+This is then sliced into thin layers to create multiple pictures that were incorporated into homeware.
 The central column of the Fountain Seating is built up with blocks of wood in the same way, and the pattern in the centre of the central unit (below) is a slice of the column above.
-The light wood in the Fountain Seating is ash (representing water) and the darker horizontal surfaces and vitrines are fumed oak (representing soil).
-The central turned column is yew, walnut and sycamore (all their natural colours).

 Two techniques have been used for the curved wood in this installation: laminating and steam-bending.
-The tall arches are made by laminating.
+The tall arches are made by laminating ash.
 This involves cutting planks of ash lengthwise into thinner slices, and reassembling with glue between each layer and then pressing the layers over a curved former (the layers can slide as required to take up the shape).

 Once dried, laminating creates precise, strong curved shapes.
 In the finished piece you need to look very closely at the arches to see the layers of wood.